-Nature will always be the greatest reprieve.
-That was my takeaway after spending a few days exploring California’s Lassen Volcanic National Park.
-I’ve heard this national park in California described a few ways, and I’m returning to concur: it is one of the most underrated national parks I’ve explored.
-Lassen Volcanic National Park delighted with surprises — from geothermal activity, hikes, to wildlife, there was everything you could hope for and more.
+Welcome to Lassen Volcanic National Park located in Northern California.
+I’ve heard this California national park described a few ways, and I’m returning to concur: it is one of the most underrated national parks I’ve explored.
+Lassen Volcanic National Park delighted with many surprises — from geothermal activity, hikes, to wildlife, there was everything you could hope for and more.

-A Travel Guide to California’s Lassen Volcanic National Park
+A Guide to Visiting Lassen Volcanic National Park

-What to Know Before Visiting Lassen Volcanic National Park
+What to Know Before Visiting Lassen National Park

 Some timing and planning are necessary for visiting Volcanic National, mostly due to the limited services.
 At the time of this being written (August 1, 2020), the park has limited what is open.
 I’d highly recommend visiting the National Park Service website before making your plans to see what is open as it may change.

 The big struggle for us was getting gas as we were in a Westfalia that required a frequent fillup and only took 91.
 You will want to fill up before arriving (Chico/Redding) as there is one gas station in the park at Manzanita Campground serving only 87.
 The nearest gas stations are located in Chester or Old Station, each around 30 minutes out of the park.

 You will most likely need to bring all meals if staying in the park or visiting mid-week.
 There are some services outside of the park, just have to be okay with making the drive.
 At Manzanita Lake, the camper store is open which does have food.

 Best Time of Year to Visit Lassen